My spicy sticky turkey wings are a fun, supersized twist on classic chicken wings.

 But there’s always one more guest, one more family.
-Year after year, we have the Diestel family at our table.
-They may not be seated next to us, but one of their beautiful turkeys graces our meal, and has become part of our family tradition.
-And in that way, they have joined us, fed us, grown old with us, and created family memories with us.
+Year after year, we have had the Diestel family at our table.
+They may not be seated next to us, but one of their beautiful turkeys graces our meal and has become part of our family tradition.
+And in that way, they have joined us, fed us, grown up with us, and created family memories with us.

-The last time I drove towards the Sierra Foothills towards Yosemite, through the historic, sleepy towns that had its boon in the gold rush days, was far removed from my memory.
+I drove towards the Sierra Foothills towards Yosemite, through the historic, sleepy towns that had their boon in the gold rush days.
 As my car neared the town of Sonora, my eyes were greeted by rediscovered beauty.
 I was surrounded by flaxen hills, the golden grasses waving as I drove by.
-Greying barns and fences led to croppings of dark, gnarly rocks, and my heart soared.
+Greying barns and fences led to croppings of dark gnarly rocks, and my heart soared.
 With each dip in the road, to each curve my steering wheel would follow, I breathed in amazement at the undulating landscape.
-I wished I could stop at each turn to retrieve my camera, but the urgency for a bathroom from the long drive forced me to keep going.
-I had to settle myself to simply allow my heart to swell with emotion at the landscape of this gorgeous piece of California.
+I wished I could stop at each turn to retrieve my camera, but the urgency for a bathroom break after the long drive forced me to keep going.
+Instead, I had to settle myself to simply allow my heart to swell with emotion at the landscape of this gorgeous piece of California.

 The evening of my arrival, our group made another drive through windy cliffs towards the town of Murphys.
-There, at the charming Magnolia Cafe, we were greeted by Tim and Joan Diestel, and their children, Jason, Heidi and Garrett.
-As I met each of them through the course of the trip, I was truly touched at how sincere and thoughtful each of them were, at how respectful they are of the business they run together, and of the animals and land in their care.
-I do believe that their success comes from their passion, and the values that they instill in their work.
+There, at the charming Magnolia Cafe, we were greeted by Tim and Joan Diestel and their children, Jason, Heidi, and Garrett.
+As I spoke with each of them throughout the course of the trip, I was truly touched by how sincere and thoughtful each of them was.
+I loved how respectful they are of the business they run together, and of the animals and land in their care.
+I do believe that their success comes from their passion coupled with the values that they instill in their work.

 The following morning unveiled a stunning autumn day, and when I drove into the Diestel Turkey Ranch, the road was flanked on either side by endless hills of luscious green, and trees shading the flocks of turkeys enjoying the beautiful day.
-We were warmly welcomed by the extended Diestel family, and smoke from an impressive barbecue smoker wafted temptingly across the farm, hinting at later’s lunch.
+We were warmly welcomed by the extended Diestel family.
+Smoke from an impressive barbecue smoker wafted temptingly across the farm, hinting at the lunch to come.

 Joan and Heidi Diestel shared with us their history as a farm, dating back to its founding in 1949 by Jack Diestel.
-It was fascinating to me to learn more about the ranch’s beginnings and how they marry time honored traditions of caring for their organic birds in a wholesome way with son Jason’s innovative ideas in creating an earth friendly farm environment.
+It was fascinating to me to learn more about the ranch’s beginnings and how they marry the time-honored traditions of caring for their organic birds in a wholesome way along with son Jason’s innovative ideas in creating an earth-friendly farm environment.

 Some things have not changed.
 They firmly believe in walking the flock every single day.
 They give the turkeys the freedom to exercise and give them a healthy place to live.
 Time is never rushed, giving the birds the time they need to grow and develop flavor naturally.
 And they never take any shortcuts.
 It is a labor of love that is evident everywhere you turn.

-The turkeys eat the best – freshly grown and mashed corn meal – no gnarly pellets that have been stripped of its nutrients.
-Their food is devoid of any fillers such as animal by products, and of course, there are no antibiotics or growth hormones.
+The turkeys eat the best freshly grown and mashed corn meal.
+There are no gnarly pellets that have been stripped of their nutrients.
+Their food is devoid of any fillers such as animal by-products, and of course, there are no antibiotics or growth hormones.
 It shows.
 I distinctly remember my first Thanksgiving in the Bay Area when we prepared a Diestel turkey.
 The flavor was unmatched.
 The juiciness is phenomenal.
 And that was it for us.
 Since then, no other turkey will do.

 Jason Diestel is lauded as the brainiac of the family, and he has brought so much innovation to his family’s farm.
-He introduced composting to the ranch, which has not only solved any waste issues, it has improve the quality of the feed and even neighboring farms who have found that the Diestel compost has invigorated their own harvests.
+He introduced composting to the ranch, which has not only solved any waste issues, but it has improved the quality of the feed.
+Even neighboring farms have found that the Diestel compost has invigorated their own harvests.

 We got to meet some of the different turkey species up close, and they were such inquisitive and interesting birds.
 Not to mention very photogenic.
 I think some of them knew it, too.